Ales – U.S. Open Beer Championship Categories

 Perceived Bitterness: Medium to high

-Fermentation Characteristics: Fruity esters should be evident and balanced with all other characters.
-Diacetyl should not be perceived.
+Fermentation Characteristics: Fruity esters should be present and balanced with all other characters.
+Diacetyl should not be present.

 Body: Medium to full